What are the risk factors for non-Hodgkin lymphoma?

 Infection with the bacterium Campylobacter jejuni has been linked to a type of MALT lymphoma called immunoproliferative small intestinal disease.
 This type of lymphoma, which is also sometimes called Mediterranean abdominal lymphoma, typically occurs in young adults in eastern Mediterranean countries.
 Antibiotics can be helpful in treating this lymphoma, especially in early stages.

 The hepatitis C virus (HCV) can also cause long-term infections.
 Infection with HCV seems to be a risk factor for certain types of lymphoma.
-In splenic marginal zone lymphoma, successful treatment of the HCV infection can lead to the lymphoma getting better and even going away.
+In splenic marginal zone lymphoma, if the HCV infection is treated successfully, the lymphoma might get better and even go away.

 Body weight and diet